LaunchPadLab/lp-redux-api/README.md

 The key functions in this library are:

 - `createRequest(key, requestInfo)` - this function allows you to define a redux action that makes an API request asynchronously.
-By default, API requests are made using [lp-requests](https://github.com/LaunchPadLab/lp-requests).
+By default, API requests are made using [lp-requests](https://github.com/LaunchPadLab/lp-requests), although this is configurable.

 - `setOnSuccess(path) | setOnFailure(path)` - these functions allow you to easily store the responses of API actions in your redux store.